 Only a bit further out at a 10-minute walk from the Sagrada.
 Sant Joan is authentic Catalan home cooking without airs or graces but packed with flavours that are hard to come by for the non-local.
 More a diner than a restaurant, the simple interior shows the no-nonsense mentality that gives the place and food their character.
 Perfect for a tasty lunch near the Sagrada Familia.

 Traditional Catalan dishes dictate the menu here.
 Rabbit with garlic, fried anchovies, or lentil soup with chorizo – you are right in the heart of Catalunya!
 The family-owned Sant Joan serves lunch only and you will find lots of locals eager for a great value meal.
 Turn up on time to get a taste of the action!
 Beware that you’ll have to decipher the Spanish or Catalan menu, as this is a real local restaurant near Sagrada Familia.

-Restaurant Sant Joan, Passeig de Sant Joan 65, Barcelona.
+Address: Restaurant Sant Joan, Passeig de Sant Joan 65, Barcelona.

-4. Fresh catch at La Paradeta
+8. Fresh catch at La Paradeta

 Quality seafood is hard to come by.
 You either pay a premium price or you get served yesterday’s catch.
 Not here.
 This restaurant is more than fairly priced – but muy delicioso!
-And it’s just around the corner near the Sagrada Familia.
+And it’s just around the corner from the Sagrada Familia.